The expected value of sample information calculations for external validation of risk prediction models: EVSI computation algorithms

-In their proposal for a parametric Bayesian NB estimation for binary outcomes, Cruz and Korthauer take advantage of the beta-binomial conjugacy and the fact that the likelihood function for \(NB\) can be factorized into terms involving prevalence, sensitivity, and specificity.
-As such, they argue that specifying prior information in terms of independent beta distributions on these quantities will result in corresponding posterior distributions that are also independent beta\textsuperscript{20}.
-In this case, given that \(P(\theta|\mathbf{d})\) is composed of three independent beta distributions, by the same token \(P(\theta|\mathbf{d}, \mathcal{D^*})\) after a realization of \(\mathcal{D^*}\) will also be the product of three independent beta distributions.
-This results in a fast Monte-Carlo approach for EVSI computation as explained in Table \ref{table:betabin_algorithm}.
+In their proposal for a parametric Bayesian NB estimation for binary outcomes, Cruz and Korthauer note that the likelihood function for \(NB\) can be factorized into terms involving prevalence, sensitivity, and specificity\textsuperscript{28}.
+As such, they take advantage of the beta-binomial conjugacy and note that specifying prior information in terms of independent beta distributions on these quantities will result in corresponding posterior distributions that are also independent beta.
+In this case, given that \(P(\theta|\mathbf{d})\) is composed of three independent beta distributions, by the same token \(P(\theta|\mathbf{d},\mathcal{D})\) after a realization of \(\mathcal{D}\) will also be composed of three independent beta distributions.
+This results in a fast Monte Carlo approach for EVSI computation as explained in Table \ref{table:betabin_algorithm}.

-Independent beta distributions for each component of \(\theta\) can emerge, from example, if we ask an expert to express their belief about prevalence, sensitivity, and specificity, in terms of fractions.
+Independent beta distributions for each component of \(\theta\) can emerge, for example, if we ask an expert to express their belief about prevalence, sensitivity, and specificity, in terms of fractions.
 That is, if their best estimate of prevalence is 30\%, and their uncertainty is akin to their opinion comping from a sample of 10 individuals, the information can be expressed as \(\theta_p \sim \text{Beta}(3,7)\) (similar for sensitivity and specificity).